IgorRodic/SentimentAnalyser/README.md

 ﻿ # Sentiment Analyser

-This is a test project for a job application at the company Finbet.
 The application performs sentiment analysis on a text based on previously entered word scores, which can themselves be created, updated or deleted.

 ## Technologies